Your Guide To Self-Isolation And Quarantine

-As health authorities look to contain the spread of COVID-19, quarantine and isolation remain central tools to controlling and ending the pandemic.
+As health authorities look to contain the spread of COVID-19, testing, isolation remains a central tool to controlling and ending the pandemic.
 And if you're a parent or caretaker of elderly parents, you might find yourself feeling overwhelmed just at the thought of these measures.
 While these words may trigger sci-fi images of hazmat suits or cushioned solitary cells, the reality is far less terrifying.
-Here’s what you need to know if you or someone you know has been told to quarantine.
+Here’s what you need to know to stay on top of the current recommendations.

-Isolation, meanwhile, refers to separating those who are already sick from those around them that they might infect.
+Isolation refers to separating those who are already sick from those around them that they might infect.
 Isolation provides individuals the opportunity to recover from the virus without spreading it to others.
-Patients who have tested positive for COVID-19 should isolate until the following:

 - They have had no fever for at least 24 hours without the use of fever-reducing medication